xmcdv/cordova-plugin-apple-pay-google-pay/README.md

-# Cordova Apple Pay and Google Pay integration
+# Cordova Apple Pay and Google Pay integration (xmcdv edit)
 This plugin is built as unified method for obtaining payment tokens to forward it to payment processor (eg Adyen, Stripe, Wayforpay, Liqpay etc).